How to Connect Office to Multiple AWS VPCs with AWS Peering¶

 |Save Template||leave it unchecked|

-Below is a screen shot, note the local subnet is a list of all Spoke VPC CIDRs.
+Below is a screenshot of the setup.
+Note that the local subnet is a list of all Spoke VPC CIDRs.

 3. Download the Configuration Template¶